-- 1. Maintaining good standing with RCCL and the Comptroller's office - 2.
-Licensing foster homes and registering them within CLASS - 3.
-Updating the placement availability in CareMatch - 4.
+- 1. Maintaining good standing with RCCL, the Comptroller's office and DFPS - 2.
+Licensing foster homes and registering them within CLASS, if applicable) - 3.
+Updating the placement availability in CareMatch, if applicable - 4.
 Reviewing and Receiving Referrals - 5.
-Accepting Placements - 6.
+Accepting Placements, if applicable - 6.
 Abiding by the Provider Services Agreement and the OCOK Provider Manual - 7.
 Communicating with OCOK in a timely manner via established protocol - 8.
 Working with OCOK regarding discrepancies, disputes regarding case information, and or days of care reimbursements - 9.
-Providing OCOK with the required PMET data within required timeframes - 10.
-Recruitment of Foster Homes
+Providing OCOK with the required PMET data within required timeframes, if applicable

-- 11. Recruitment of Adoptive Families - 12.
+- 10. Recruitment of Foster Homes, if applicable - 11.
+Recruitment of Adoptive Families, if applicable - 12.
 Managing the direct service delivery of subcontractors - 13.
 Managing provision of their own services - 14.
-Work with OCOK to provide services to Birth Families Phase II - 15.
-Take possession within four (4) hours of the removal - 16.
-Manage a Disaster and Emergency Response Preparedness Plan - 17.
-Providing quality services evidence by maintaining children/youth safe and in the least restrictive environment
+Work with OCOK to provide services to Birth Families, when applicable - 15 Manage a Disaster and Emergency Response Preparedness Plan, if applicable - 17.
+Providing quality services evidenced by maintaining children/youth safe and in the least restrictive environment, if applicable